 Before we get into it, let’s define what Bitcoin actually is.
 It is a digital currency (or ‘cryptocurrency’) that offers lower transaction fees than traditional online payment methods.
-Unlike government-issued currencies (the British pound, US dollar etc), it is operated by a decentralised authority.
+Unlike government-issued currencies (the British pound, US dollar etc), it is operated through a decentralised system with no central authority, where trading is directly peer-to-peer.
 Learn more here.

 Bitcoin’s potentially positive ESG factors…